Why Should your children read more? Read this post to discover 9 compelling reasons why reading is so important to a child’s development.

 And a study which focused on reading at home, and included how often shared book reading occurred and the way parents read to their children, found that support at home was one of the strongest contributors to children’s language and early literacy skills.

-Benefits of Reading For Children – It Can Improve Comprehension Skills
+Why Should Children Learn to Read? – It Can Improve Comprehension Skills

 It has been shown that reading can improve cognitive functions such as processing speed and problem solving.